gravitylens/employees-app/README.md

 # MySQL Server Project

-This project sets up an empty MySQL server using Docker.
-Below are the instructions to get started.
+This project sets up a MySQL server containing the classic `employees` sample database.
+It also provides a simple REST API so that the data can be consumed by other applications.

 ## Prerequisites